Understanding How and Why We Get Fat

 Insulin: the Fattening Hormone

-To understand why we get fat you need an understanding of their role of insulin.
+To understand why we get fat you need an understanding of the role of insulin.
 Insulin is a hormone produced in the pancreas that is released in response to carbohydrates in a meal.
 Insulin drives blood glucose or sugar out of the blood stream and into the cells where it can be used for energy.

 But, perhaps more importantly insulin is the main fattening hormone of the body.
 Dr. Lustig believes that 75-80% of obesity is related to high insulin levels.
 The higher your insulin levels are the more likely you are to be overweight.

 Why does insulin lead to fat gain?
 Insulin drives sugar into to our fat stores where it is stored as calories which can be burned for energy potentially later.
 But, elevated insulin levels lock those stored calories preventing those fat calories from being burned for energy.
-So as long as your insulin levels are elevated you cannot use calories stored in fat cells even if while you exercise.
+So as long as your insulin levels are elevated you cannot use calories stored in fat cells even during exercise.

 Yet, your body needs an ongoing stream of energy to function.
 So what do you do if you cannot use those calories stored in fat for energy?
 You eat.
 You eat to provide an immediate energy source to your cells.
 The problem is if you eat too many bad calories from bad carbohydrates your insulin levels spike causing you to get fatter.